 The design is sleek and discrete.
 The product will wear well because it has closures that are reinforced.
 The low-profile ankle brace fits over a sock and inside a sports shoe without difficulties.
 It is also surprisingly lightweight because of its use of ballistic nylon and vinyl (both lightweight materials).

-This type of ankle support is usable for prevention of an injury by offering greater ankle support during basketball games and support for sprained ankles enough to let more games be played.
+This type of ankle support is usable for the prevention of an injury by offering greater ankle support during basketball games and support for sprained ankles enough to let more games be played.
 A study at a major U.S. University determined that use of the 195 Ankle Brace helped reduce sports-related injuries by 300%.

 3. Liomor Ankle Support